lud/nvir/guides/file-loading/loading-files.md

 dotenv!(overwrite: ".env.local", dev: ".env1", dev: ".env2")
 ```

-In this example, the files are named in loading order (without regard for enabled or disabled tags):
+In the following example, files are named in load order (without regard for
+enabled or disabled tags).

 ```elixir
 dotenv!(